-To integrate Amazon EMR and Amazon EBS with your monitoring system, reach out to MetricFire.
-Book a demo with the MetricFire team to discuss integrating Amazon EMR and Amazon EBS and how that can support your monitoring system.
+To integrate GitHub and Amazon EBS with your monitoring system, please reach out to MetricFire.
+Book a demo with the MetricFire team to discuss integrating GitHub and Amazon EBS and how that can support your monitoring system.

 Amazon Elastic Block Store (EBS) is a block-storage service designed for Amazon Elastic Compute Cloud (EC2).
 It is designed to scale for and support both throughput and transaction-intensive workloads.
 Amazon EBS is used to deploy a wide range of workloads, including relational and non-relational databases, enterprise applications, big data analytics engines, file systems, containerized applications, and media workflows.

 Amazon EBS the perfect block-storage service for mission-critical systems and can easily scale to petabytes of data.

 EBS volumes behave like raw, unformatted block devices that you can mount as devices.
 You can install a file system on top of your EBS volumes or use them in any way you would use any other block device.
 You can use EBS volumes as the primary storage for file systems, databases, or any applications requiring access to raw, unformatted, block-level storage.
 It's also useful for database-style applications that rely on random reads and writes.

 Amazon EBS is a great tool for testing, allowing you to duplicate and test your development or production environments.
 Plus, you can copy Amazon Machine Images (AMIs) or EBS Snapshots to run applications in different AWS regions, allowing you to backup data across geographies and help you reduce data loss, and increase data recovery times.

 Amazon Elastic Block Store sends data points to Amazon CloudWatch, including volume metrics and fast snapshot restore metrics, which is where a MetricFire integration comes to the fore.